Winter Palace Hotel

 The Winter Palace Hotel, also known as the Old Winter Palace Hotel, is a historic British colonial-era 5-star luxury resort hotel located on the banks of the River Nile in Luxor, Egypt, just south of Luxor Temple, with 86 rooms and 6 suites.

+For decades, the hotel was managed by Accor under their luxury Sofitel brand.
+In early 2026, Mandarin Oriental assumed management of the hotel, which closed for renovations with plans to reopen in July 2027 as Mandarin Oriental Winter Palace, Luxor.

 History

 The hotel was built by Benjamin Herbst in the Upper Egypt Hotels Co, an enterprise founded in 1905 by Cairo hoteliers Charles Baehler and George Nungovich in collaboration with Thomas Cook & Son (Egypt).
 It was inaugurated on Saturday 19 January 1907, with a picnic at the Valley of the Kings followed by dinner at the hotel and speeches.

 The architect was Leon Stienon, the Italian construction company G.GAROZZO & Figli Costruzioni in Cemento Armato, Sistema SIACCI brevettato.

-During World War I the hotel was temporarily closed to paying guests and employed as a hospice for convalescing soldiers.
+During World War I, the hotel was temporarily closed to paying guests and employed as a hospice for convalescing soldiers.
 A regular guest at the hotel from 1907 on was George Herbert, 5th Earl of Carnarvon, better known simply as Lord Carnarvon.
 Carnarvon was the patron of Egyptologist Howard Carter, who in 1922 discovered the intact tomb of Tutankhamun.
 After the discovery was announced the Winter Palace played host to the international press corps and foreign visitors there to follow the story.
 Carter used the hotel's noticeboard to deliver occasional news and information on the discovery.

-In 1975 the complex was expanded with the construction of the New Winter Palace.
+In 1963 the complex was expanded with the construction of the New Winter Palace.
 The addition, classified as a 3-star hotel, was joined by corridors to the original.
 It was demolished in 2008.

 In 1996, the Pavillon, a 4-star annex with 116 rooms, was built in the rear garden of the Winter Palace, close to the swimming pool.
 The Pavillon shares many amenities with the Winter Palace, including the gardens, pools, tennis courts, terraces and restaurants.

-The hotel is owned by the Egyptian General Company for Tourism & Hotels ("EGOTH") of Egypt and managed by Accor, a French Hotel company, where it is part of the prime division Sofitel, in 20 December 2023, Icon Company, a subsidiary of Talaat Moustafa Group, acquired 51% of Legacy Hotels Company, which owns the hotel.
+The hotel is owned by the Egyptian General Company for Tourism & Hotels ("EGOTH") of Egypt and managed by Accor, a French Hotel company.
+The Winter Palace wing was operated for many years by Accor, first as part of their Pullman Hotels division, and later as part of their Sofitel division as Sofitel Winter Palace Luxor, while the Pavillon wing was operated by Accor without branding as the Pavilion Winter Luxor Hotel.
+In 20 December 2023, Icon Company, a subsidiary of Talaat Moustafa Group, acquired 51% of Legacy Hotels Company, which owns the hotel.

-The Hotel is featured on the exclusive Palace Hotels of the World.
+In early 2026, management of the Winter Palace Hotel and Old Cataract Hotel in Aswan was passed from Accor to Mandarin Oriental Hotel Group.
+The former subsequently closed for renovations and will reopen in July 2027 as Mandarin Oriental Winter Palace, Luxor.